mlibrary/puppet-module/README.md

 # forge_module_name

+To get started:

+1. Run `git grep forge_module_name` and sub in the new module name.
+2. Settings > Code security and analysis > Dependabot security updates > Enable
+3. You'll need to set the `FORGE_API_KEY` secret to a token generated on the forge website.
+4. Tests and linting will run on pushes to production and pull requests.
+5. To release, update version in `metadata.json`, update `CHANGELOG.md`
+    with a link to the future tag and current date in the heading, push to `production`, and Actions > Release to Puppet Forge > Run workflow.
+    It'll generate GitHub release notes from the changelog and update the forge.

 Welcome to your new module.
 A short overview of the generated parts can be found in the [PDK documentation][1].